enbraun/slate/source/includes/_project.md

 | ---:        |    :----     |
 **title** <br> <span class="required">`required`</span>  |String representing the  title of a project.
 This may be up to 100 characters.
 **project_start_date**<br>`optional` |String value representing a date in ISO 8601 extended notation for date i.e. yyyy-MM-dd.
 The project is started from this date.
+**end_date** <br>`optional` | String value representing a date in ISO 8601 extended notation for date i.e. yyyy-MM-dd.
+The project is considered ended / completed on this date.
 **tags**  <br>`optional`  | An optional array of strings which could be attached to this project object as labels.
 This can be useful for the purpose of filtering, identification or other information.
 This may be up to 50 characters.
 **email** <br>`optional`  | String value representing email address associated with project object.
 Email address must be properly formatted with a maximum length of 254 characters.
-This field will remain blank if you POST an empty value.
 **udf_\*** <br>`optional`  | A user with admin rights can add custom fields.
 These fields can be used to capture additional information in Project.
 Different types of projects may have a different set of user-defined fields.
 The value for user defined field can be passed as shown in example request.
 In first example **_udf_progress_** is a user defined field. <a href ="#user-defined-fields" class="api-ref">Learn more</a>